 - A-Tier: Strong picks for Mythic Plus dungeons and TWW raids, with excellent healing and good utility.
 While they may lack the exceptional stats of S-Tier rank PvE healers, they are still highly effective for most situations and are common in top-level groups.

 - B-Tier: These healers’ specs are good but come with noticeable limitations, such as lower HPS or fewer crowd control options.
-They can still succeed but require more effort and skill to keep up with the higher tiers, particularly in difficult Mythic+ or raid content (farming low-level keystones and LFR/Normal/Heroic Nerub-ar, you will not feel that your character is simply.
+They can still succeed but require more effort and skill to keep up with the higher tiers, particularly in difficult Mythic+ or raid content (farming low-level keystones and LFR/Normal/Heroic MO, you will not feel that your character is simply.

 - C-Tier: Healers in this tier struggle more with HPS, utility, or survivability, making them less reliable choices for high-end content.
 They can still be effective in skilled hands, but they face significant challenges, especially in top-tier PvE raid encounters and high-level M+ keystones.